Time also flies by when you’re busy. The next few years will be exceptionally busy for me.

 32. Spend more time with my parents.
-They will soon be 70, and are quite active and healthy, but starting to slow down.
+They will turnbe 72 in the fall of 2018, and are quite active and healthy, but starting to slow down.
 I recognize that they won’t be around forever, and I wish I didn’t have to schedule time with them days or weeks in advance.

 34. Cheer them on.
 I’m not much of an athlete, but I can be a stellar athletic supporter.
 One of the bigger regrets of many physician parents I know is that they had to miss so many of their kids’ matches, meets, and games.
 The same goes for recitals, etc… I will be there, lending my full support!

 35. Spend the night in some Frank Lloyd Wright homes.
 I love his homes, leaky roofs and all.
 A distant relative (Grandpa’s uncle maybe?) worked with him on some of his homes.
 I’ve toured Fallingwater in Pennsylvania, the Meyer May house in Michigan, and fueled up at a gas station he designed in Minnesota.
 There are actually a number of homes in the midwest that are available to rent by the night or weekend.
 A FLW week would be incredible.

 36. Hike far.
 There are some really great long distance hikes for the adventurous, including one that goes through Lakenenland.
 I like to think I’m adventurous.
 If Reese Witherspoon can do it, so can I!